-And, zooming out again, that optimisation of the cells functions is directly linked to a faster regeneration of damaged tissue; the body’s own immune system can therefore act stronger and faster to repair internal damages16.
+And, zooming out again, that optimisation of the functions of the cell is directly linked to faster regeneration of damaged tissue; the body’s own immune system can therefore act stronger and faster to repair internal damages (16).

-Inflammation in the body is one of the main causes of chronic disease to date.
 Initial research results indicate that red light therapy can help reduce excess inflammation in the body.
-An excess of inflammation is detrimental for your overall health in many different ways.
+An excess of inflammation is detrimental to your overall health in many different ways.

-Hence, the possibilities of lowering inflammation by red light therapy is a very welcome one.
+Hence, the possibility of lowering inflammation by red light therapy is a very welcome one.
 Let’s explore the results of current scientific studies:

 In a 2010 study, positive developments in inflammation levels within the muscular level were found.
 That inflammation typically occurs during heavy strain from sports.

-When red light therapy was used right before athletic endeavors, moreover, it resulted in pain relief and a shorter regeneration phase17.
+When red light therapy was used right before athletic endeavours, moreover, it resulted in pain relief and a shorter regeneration phase (17).

-(For an athlete, a shorter regeneration period entails you’re able to train or compete more frequently with full recovery)
+(For you, as an athlete, a shorter regeneration period entails you’re able to train or compete more frequently with a full recovery!)

 In the beauty industry, various forms of red light therapy have been known for a long time and are used regularly, especially by stars and celebrities.
 The main reason for this therapy is the reduction of inflammatory symptoms in the skin.
-Due to increased blood and oxygen circulation, damaged skin tissue can be repaired more quickly, resulting in increased regeneration and better overall looks19.
+Due to increased blood and oxygen circulation, the damaged skin tissue can be repaired more quickly, resulting in increased regeneration and better overall looks (19).